-In Hollywood, everyone knows the value of an Academy Award®.
-The last two Best Picture winners, The Shape of Water and Moonlight, saw increases of 171 percent and 151 percent, respectively, in box office revenue the weekend after their nominations.
+In Hollywood, an Academy Award® is more than just bragging rights, it can mean real revenue.
+The last two Best Picture winners, Green Book and The Shape of Water, saw increases of 121 percent and 171 percent respectively, in box office revenue the weekend after their nominations.

 1. Promote Awards Across All Channels

 As a starting point, dealerships need to ensure consumers know about award wins.
 These wins provide another way to highlight a vehicle that has been on the market for a while or add another boost to a recently introduced vehicle.
 Conventional marketing suggests repetition is the key to having an idea stick in a consumer’s mind, so it’s important to remind consumers about award-winning vehicles multiple times.
 Cross-site promotion is crucial.
 While researching, consumers visit third-party, dealership and OEM sites.
 Dealerships should highlight awards in all areas, reinforcing the strength of the model or brand at every step of the car-buying journey.

 2. Use Consistent Messaging to Build Credibility

 After receiving awards, dealerships need to promote these accolades with strong and consistent messaging.
 If they misstate the award or what it means, dealerships risk losing public trust.
 Dealerships should look at their messaging from the consumer’s point-of-view.
 Is the messaging consistent and accurate?
 Do you have proof of claims?
 And, do you provide validation to the car shopper with links back to a third-party site for the award?